beesanderson/boiler-code-snips/how-to-github/101-how-to-repo.md

 - ** PPS [GitHub CoPilot](https://www.sitepoint.com/github-copilot-ai-pair-programming/) is actually really impressive and it will really increase productivity.
 I was just joking before, the tech is AMAZING and potential LIMITLESS!

+## Now for the actual Tutorial

 I develop all of my projects using [Visual Studio Code](https://code.visualstudio.com/) as my [Source Code](https://www.quora.com/What-is-the-use-of-code-editor) Editor.
 Please refer to link for further detail (if you're a entry level beginner.)

+- (I will also be creating a "*Beginner's Guide to Text Editors*" ASAP.
+This will be a walk through/quick lesson on code editors (mainly [Visual Studio Code](https://code.visualstudio.com/)and [CodePen](https://codepen.io/).)
+What they are, how to use them, the different options, and how to use the most beginner friendly ones.
+My personal preference for "Entry Level" Devs is [CodePen](https://www.freecodecamp.org/news/how-to-use-codepen/) as it was the only way I was able to code when I first started...because I was thrown into a lake to learn how to swim as I fondly put it...**shivers**.
+There are *TONS* of resources out there like this but let me be the first to tell you...THEY ARE HARD TO FIND as a "rookie."
+Personally for me, all the videos or articles I was able to find were not beginner friendly.
+Either everyone tries to sell you something or promote an extension (that I didn't even know what the purpose for was because I didn't understand *ANYTHING*!)
+BTW I'm all about extensions, they are *truly* life savers.
+As a beginner you don't need to be taught all of that...it's to much to fast and to intimidating...you just need to know how to use the programs basic functionality.)